bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-get.md

         ]
     );

-    // Process the response from Bitrix24
+    // Processing the response from Bitrix24
     if ($result['error']) {
         echo 'Error: '.$result['error_description'];
     } else {